datarobot/airflow-provider-datarobot/README.md

 #### `DownloadModelScoringCodeOperator`

-Downloads scoring code artifact from a Model.
+Downloads scoring code artifact from a model.

 Parameters: